weirichd/SandpileKata/README.md

 #### Toppling could cause other cells to topple.
 If a cell topples and one of its neighbors grows above four grains, then the toppling rule applies to that neighbor.
-This will continue in an acalanche until all cells in the pile have less than four grains.
+This will continue in an avalanche until all cells in the pile have less than four grains.

 | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand09.png" width=200> | :arrow_right: | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand11.png" width=200> | :arrow_right: | <img src="https://github.com/weirichd/SandpileKata/blob/master/sandpile_images/sand12.png" width=200>
 |:-:|:-:|:-:|:-:|:-:|